NSF NOIRLab Scientific Acknowledgments

 Acknowledgments Section (please insert the NOIRLab Prop.
 ID and PI name in the statement below)

-This research is based on data obtained from the Astro Data Archive at NSF’s NOIRLab.
+This research is based on data obtained from the Astro Data Archive at NSF NOIRLab.
 These data are associated with observing program(s) [Prop.
 ID] (PI [First Initial Last Name]).
-NOIRLab is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
+NOIRLab is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation.

 The name of the “Survey PI” may be obtained from the NOAO Survey Data (Historic) web page.
 Survey information is also available from Tucson Headquarters Librarian